DavisLaboratory/Db_Compare/README.md

 Then follow these steps:

-1.Create a new directory and place the provided script folders inside (python_scripts and dbcompare_jar)
+1.Create a new directory and place the provided scripts, files and folders inside or clone this repo.

 2.If you would like to use the most current version of the databases:
 * Download the following files and place in the directory created in step 1.